happyDemon/dataTable/README.md

 dataTable
 =========

-Kohana 3.3 wrapper for generating standardised jQuery DataTables (http://datatables.net/)
+Kohana 3.3 wrapper for generating standardised jQuery DataTables (http://datatables.net/).

+This module generates:
+ - your table's HTML
+ - a javascript file that initialises your table
+ - handles the dataTable request to load/filter/sort your table.

+The table's HTML and javascript get cached after being generated (its lifetime can be set in the config file).

 Install
 =========